 Currently, I teach at Johns Hopkins University and at the Washington Baltimore Psychoanalytic Institute.
 Previously, I served on the faculty at Carnegie Mellon.
 In these contexts, I’ve provided consultation, and clinical supervision, to mental health professionals at each stage of their professional odyssey.

 Beyond this, I’ve provided extensive organizational and case-based, consultation at both the independent school and university level.
 In these contexts, I help educators deal with complex organizational and educational challenges.
-Although because I am a psychologist in DC, I provide most supervision face-to-face.
-However, I also work with clinicians, nationally.
+Because I am a psychologist in DC, I provide most supervision face-to-face.
+However, I also work with clinicians, and organizations, nationally.

 If you are seeking consultation from a Psychologist in DC.
 I welcome your call: 301.656.9650.